Floer Cohomology and Higher Mutations: SFT Compactness

 We now explain the process of \textit{neck stretching}.
 The $\tau-$stretched manifold $W^\tau$ is defined by removing the tubular `neck' around $Z$ and replacing with a $2\tau$ sized neck as defined below -

-Since $J$ is translation invariant on $ N$, $W^\tau$ has complex structure $J^\tau$ adjusted to $\omega$ uniquely determined by defining $J^\tau$ on the neck to be the same translation invariant complex structure as $J$ .
+Since $J$ is translation invariant on $ N$, $W^\tau$ can be given a complex structure $J^\tau$ adjusted to $\omega$ by requiring $J^\tau$ on the extending the translation invariant complex structure $J|_N$ .
 We define the $\tau-$ stretched Lagrangian $L^\tau$ similarly as $W^\tau$.

 From our assumption, the manifold with the hypersurface removed $W\setminus Z$ has two connected components.
 Thus if we remove the neck $N$ from the manifold $W$, there are two connected components of $W \setminus N$, call the connected components $W_{in}$, $W_{out}$.
 Clearly, all the $\tau$ stretched manifolds are diffeomorphic to $W$ by choosing a diffeomorphism between the intervals $(-\e,\e)$ and $(-\tau,\tau)$.
 The metric on the stretched manifolds is defined to be $g_W$ away from the necks and cylindrical extension of the compatible metric on $Z$ in the neck piece.